ankurk91/wp-prism-js/readme.txt

 == Frequently Asked Questions ==

-= What this plugin actually do ? =
+= What does this plugin actually do? =

 This plugin allows you to select from available themes, languages and plugins.
-Then creates (packs) the JS and CSS files, stores them on disk and enqueues them to front end.
+It then creates JS and CSS files, stores them on the server and enqueues them to front end.
 Everything will be served from the local server.

-= Where can I find a working demo ? =
+= Where can I find a working demo? =

 Just head to http://prismjs.com for demos and instructions.

-= Who is the original developer of Prism Library ? =
+= Who is the original developer of Prism Library? =

 * This JS library is developed by : [Lea Verou](http://lea.verou.me/)
 * With the many other Contributors : [Listed here](https://github.com/LeaVerou/prism/contributors)
 * Hosted at : [Prismjs.com](http://www.prismjs.com)

-= Changes does not reflect after saving settings ? =
+= Changes do not reflect after saving settings ? =

 Are you using some Cache/Performance plugin (eg:WP Super Cache/W3 Total Cache/BWP Minify) ?